Impact of the privatisation of British Rail: Efficiency

 One of the principal expectations from privatisation was that the railway service could be delivered more efficiently in the private sector because of the profit motive.
 According to Dr David Turner, the expectation that there were considerable costs that could be slashed from the system was not fulfilled; new operators found that BR had already done much of what could be done to improve efficiency.
 According to one dataset published by the Rail Delivery Group, "day-to-day industry costs have increasingly been covered by non-government revenues, as industry-generated revenue covered 99% of industry running costs in 2013–14 compared with 72% in 1997–98".
 Since 1997–98, train company operating costs per passenger mile have reduced by 20% in real terms.
-The privatization of British Rail generated £800 million in savings due to efficiency gains by 2001.
+The privatisation of British Rail generated £800 million in savings due to efficiency gains by 2001.

-However, the revenue earned from the rail companies from their operating activities has decreased when looking at the percentage of total rail system revenue, and public funding has increased in real terms.
+The revenue earned from the rail companies from their operating activities has decreased when looking at the percentage of total rail system revenue, and public funding has increased in real terms.
 The British rail network has never at any point in recent history managed to cover its costs from passenger fares.
 Government in recent years has reportedly set a target of recovering 75% of costs from passengers, a figure achieved only once since privatisation, but several times before.

 Expenditure can be broken down as follows: